 Lessons from Historical Fiction (Afternoon)

 Historical fiction presents its own challenges of point of view, character development, and story arc.
-Priya deals with these issues in a unique way.
-You will learn not merely to imitate her, but to adapt the lessons she has learned to tell your story in the way that rings most true to you and your characters.
+Priya and Jane deal with these issues in a unique way.
+You will learn not merely to imitate them, but to adapt the lessons they have learned to tell your story in the way that rings most true to you and your characters.

 4 Afternoons: Monday 11/6–Thursday 11/9 | 1:30-4:30pm